traefik/traefik/docs/content/https/acme.md

 inferred from routers, with the following logic:

-- If the router has a directive [`tls.domains`](../routing/routers/index.md#domains) set, then the certificate resolver uses the sub-directives `main` (and optionnaly `sans`) of `tls.domains` to know the domain names for this router.
+- If the router has a directive [`tls.domains`](../routing/routers/index.md#domains) set, then the certificate resolver uses the `main` (and optionally `sans`) option of `tls.domains` to know the domain names for this router.

 - If no [`tls.domains`](../routing/routers/index.md#domains) directive is set, then the certificate resolver uses the [router's rule](../routing/routers/index.md#rule), by checking the `Host()` matchers.
   Please note that [multiple `Host()` matchers can be used](../routing/routers/index.md#certresolver)) for specifying multiple domain names for this router.

-Please note that that:
+Please note that:

 - When multiple domain names are inferred from a given router, only **one** certificate is requested with the first domain name as the main domain,